 Action of Light

 Hardware technology of these large windows was individually matched to this building.
 In order to make windows designed as standard for pitches from 20 – 65° suitable for roofs with the pitch of 69° it was required to adjust the hardware elements.
-Axis of rotation was situated above the centre of the window as standard, which when retaining appropriate installation height enables an easily walk up to the window edge.
+Axis of rotation was situated above the centre of the window as standard, what makes easier to approach open window.

 The loft space designed to be used as an office opens up to south-facing direction thanks to its twelve roof windows and illuminates long room facing east and west along its entire width up to northern window-free wall.
-A small roof window was fitted in flat sloping roof over each large roof window which actually created a mansard solution.
+A small roof window was fitted in low slope roof over each large roof window which actually created a mansard solution.

 Roof pitch according to planners' wishes

 The challenge was the roof with a pitch of only 10°, which is therefore lower than the minimum pitch of 15°.
 Engineers working in FAKRO R&D Centre developed a proposal to overcome this difference by using a factory-made flashing for changing window installation angle.
 Specially designed flashing ultimately implemented by the investor creates greater inclination angle of small windows than it is set by the roof pitch.
-To ensure better illumination of northern window-free wall, another single small roof windows also equipped with the solution for changing installation angle in order to achieve the minimum roof inclination were installed on the line of every second window combination.
+To ensure better illumination of northern window-free wall, another single small roof windows also equipped with the solution for changing installation angle in order to achieve the minimum roof inclination.
 These windows run along the entire northern wall and on the line connecting entrance doors on the west and east to form a bright and architecturally interesting arrangement.

 Another special solution aimed at appropriate window integration with the overall roofing concept in the outer area was developed.
 With precisely specified roofing material, namely titanium-zinc prePATINA by Rheinzink pre-exposed to atmospheric conditions, FAKRO produced sheet metal flashings for roof windows, thus satisfying material concept and optical impression.